The Simplest Form of the Lorentz Transformations: Phase Space

 \subsection{The Hamiltonian}

 The structure of the Dirac algebra has for instance been described by Albert Messiah~\cite{Messiah}, the geometric content of which has been described by Lounesto and Hestenes~\cite{Lounesto,STA}.
 Our account differs from the conventional form by the use of the metric $g=\mathrm{Diag}(-1,1,1,1)$, i.e. $\y_0^2=-{\bf 1}$ and $\y_k^2={\bf 1}$ for $k\in[1,2,3]$.
 The motivation for the use of a different metric and of the {\it real} Dirac matrices instead of the conventional complex form is, besides the reduction of complexity, that the Clifford algebra $Cl(3,1)$ can be derived from a general quadratic Hamiltonian of two classical DOF.
 Hence $Cl(3,1)$ provides the toolbox to describe arbitrary linear couplings of two DOF and therefore has a fundamental algebraic {\it and} physical significance.
-This is not limited to the Dirac equation, not even to quantum mechanics: It is a general and fundamental algebraic tool in Hamiltonian phase space~\cite{rdm_paper,geo_paper}.
+This is not limited to the Dirac equation, not even to quantum mechanics: It is a general and fundamental algebraic tool in Hamiltonian phase space~\cite{rdm_paper,geo_paper,jacobi}.

 The algebra $Cl(3,1)$ includes all Hamiltonian generators $sp(4)$ of linear canonical transformations of two degrees of freedom~\footnote{ This means, that we follow a hint given by Res Jost and mentioned at the end of Dirac's celebrated paper on the $3+2$ de Sitter Group~\cite{Dirac}, namely the connection of the Dirac algebra with the Lie algebra $sp(4)$ of the real symplectic group $Sp(4)$.}.
 It has been emphasized by several authors that the complex wave-function can be transformed into a ``classical'' Hamiltonian phase space point~\cite{Strocchi,GV,Ralston,Khrennikov,Briggs}.
-Accordingly one can derive major aspects of quantum mechanics from classical Hamiltonian concepts, if one accepts that, deviating from the conventional view, {\it spinors as coordinates in an abstract phase space are no direct observables}.
-This implies that the wave-function can be regarded as a ``classical'' phase space density; but this phase space is abstract: It is {\it not} a phase space of directly measurable quantities like classical phase spaces are usually assumed to be.
-Instead of the phase space position, only second and higher even moments of the dynamical variables (i.e. of the spinor) represent measurable quantities~\cite{qed_paper,osc_paper}.
+Accordingly one can derive major aspects of quantum mechanics from classical Hamiltonian concepts.

-One may regard this as reasoning of the Kepler's kind: Simplifying the math as a path towards physical insight.
+One may recall Kepler's reasoning: Simplifying the math as a path towards physical insight.
 Kepler did not know the physical reason behind his laws (i.e. gravitation), but the remarkable conceptual simplification of the description of planetary orbits by his laws provided the ground for the formulation of Newton's law of gravitation.